Beker Neurophysiology and Cognition Lab

 In this study, we measure if people with ASD are in-sync with other people.
 We measure body signals (heart rate, skin conductance) from two people simultaneously when they engage in social tasks, to evaluate the level of physiological synchronization between them.

-ANS-CNS synchronization:
+inter-system synchronization:

 Biomarker study: